 Travelers who do not comply with this Policy or with the Travel Manual will either not be reimbursed or their reimbursement will be treated as taxable income.

 The Travel Authorization Form (Travel Forms Package, tab 1) published by the Controller’s Office must be completed and submitted to the Travel and Complex Payments Office no less than two weeks before the travel start date.

-The Travel Reimbursement Form (Travel Forms Package, tab 2) published by the Controller's Office must be completed and submitted to theTravel and Complex Payments Office no later than 30 days after travel return date.
+The Travel Reimbursement and Expense Report (Travel Forms Package, tab 2) published by the Controller's Office must be completed and submitted to theTravel and Complex Payments Office no later than 30 days after travel return date.

 All Travelers are obligated to comply with the Travel Manual supplemental to this Policy.

-The Vice Chancellor for Business Affairs is responsible for establishing and enforcing supplemental procedures related to travel to insure compliance with all applicable North Carolina laws.
+The Vice Chancellor for Business Affairs is responsible for establishing and enforcing supplemental procedures related to travel to ensure compliance with all applicable federal and North Carolina laws.
 These procedures are available online at the Travel & Complex Payments web page.